-This document outlines and provides the requirements, processes and arrangements required to comply with REPP 2's E&S Policy, as well as uphold the commitments set out in the Policy, while delivering positive and lasting impacts that benefit local communities.
-The framework describes the E&S management system implemented by the Investment Manager to manage impacts and risks associated with projects under its management, as well as describe how the arrangements are embedded into REPP 2's investment cycle.
+This document outlines and provides the requirements, processes and arrangements required to comply with Camco's Environmental and Social Safeguards Policy (E&S Policy), as well as uphold the commitments set out in the Policy, while delivering positive and lasting impacts that benefit local communities.
+The framework describes the E&S management system (ESMS) implemented by Camco as the Fund Manager to manage impacts and risks associated with the investments under its management, as well as describe how the arrangements are embedded into each fund's investment cycle.
 The framework ensures the investee comprehensively addresses key areas of E&S risk management.